The way Magistrate Carol Peralta had threatened me in a court sitting

 From the start, the abuse I suffered and the way they trampled on my freedom whenever and however they wanted was terrifying.
 I lived under constant threat: that Cassar would end up forcing injections on me or locking me up for life based on some blatant lie.
 I was always expecting them to invent something new about me as an excuse to come to my home and check whether I was taking the pills.

 Because of this fear, I used to remove the pills from their packaging so that, if they came, I could show them the empty package as “proof” that I was taking them.
 That is why there are pills in the container.
-This proves that, far from having stopped taking the medication, I had actually never taken it at all during the twelve years from the very beginning it was prescribed to me.
+This proves that, far from having stopped the medication, I had never taken it at all — not once in the twelve years since it was first prescribed.

 Risperdal 2 mg pills, manufactured in 2002, still intact in their original packaging.